jksprattler/rain-or-shine/README.md

 4. Review the results of the arguments that were parsed from the API results

 ## Future Enhancements
-1. Configure the python script and Docker build to automatically run the forecast results at 6am every day
+1. Configure the python script and Docker build files to automatically run the forecast results at 6am every day
    - import schedule | schedule==1.1.0
    - import time
    - schedule.every().day.at("12:00").do(job)